Judd Bankert: Kindergarten Teacher

 In 1993, Bankert was hired by Urbana School District #116, Urbana, IL, and taught Kindergarten at Yankee Ridge Elementary School.
 He was active in local school issues and advocated for changes in the manner in which school board members were elected.

 Klondike Bound

 After the Olympics, Bankert returned to Guam as a consultant but soon returned to the United States.
 In 1996, as part of the Klondike Gold Rush Centennial Celebration, he organized and led "Klondike Bound", a month-long expedition by three fathers and their teenage daughters who retraced the route taken by the original "Stampeders".

 Now

-He now lives in Staunton, Virginia. and is an actor who portrays President Woodrow Wilson as part of the Woodrow Wilson Presidential Library's living history program. as well as on stage and appeared as President Wilson in the 2014 History Channel mini-series The World Wars.
+He now lives in Staunton, Virginia. and works as an actor, portraying President Woodrow Wilson as part of the Woodrow Wilson Presidential Library's living history program.
+He has also appeared as President Wilson in the 2014 History Channel miniseries The World Wars.